pksrc/cloudtekki/content/posts/k8s/bootstrap-k8s.md

 <img src="/img/k8s/bootstrap-k8s/node.png">

-Hope you are succesfully able to follow these instructions and get a working Kubernetes cluster with Calico on Ubuntu 20.04 using kubeadm.
+Hope you are successfully able to follow these instructions and get a working Kubernetes cluster with Calico on Ubuntu 20.04 using kubeadm.

 Please provide feedback by leaving a comment and share this post using the social media icons shown below.
 That's all folks!